Support for research and practice

 Teaching a self-designed course during Wintersession

-The intensive, five-week wintersession (WS) term between the fall and spring semesters provides students with a unique opportunity to teach a course of their own design.
-To apply, interested students submit a proposal through their graduate program director (GPD) during the spring term prior to the next wintersession.
+The intensive, five-week wintersession (WS) term between the fall and spring semesters provides graduate students with a unique opportunity to teach a course of their own design.
+To apply, interested students, in consultation with their graduate program director (GPD), submit a proposal in spring term prior to the next wintersession.

-To be eligible to teach a self-designed wintersession course, graduate students must:
+To be eligible to teach a self-designed WS course, a graduate student must:

-• be in the second or third year of their program by the time the course would run
+• Be in the second or third year of their program by the time the course would run (WS 2025)

 • Collegiate Teaching: Preparation + Reflection course offered by TLAD*

-• syllabus writing workshop offered by Graduate Studies (offered in early spring).
-Check your RISD email for information about syllabus workshop dates and times or email ahorscha@risd.edu.
+• Syllabus writing workshop (via zoom) offered by Graduate Studies (offered early in the spring term).
+Check your RISD email for information about syllabus workshop dates and times or email gradstudies@risd.edu.

 Your GPD will advise and guide you through the process of developing and submitting a proposal.
 Graduate students may teach individually or co-teach with one other graduate student.
 Co-teaching students do not need to be in the same department but both departments must approve the proposal.
 Student instructors will receive a graduate assistantship as compensation.

-Timeline for teaching in Academic Year AY 2023-24
+Timeline for teaching in Academic Year 2024 - 25

-Fall 2022: Speak with your GPD about your interest in developing a course
+• Fall - Wintersession, speak with your GPD about your interest in developing a course

-Wintersession - March 2023: Attend a syllabus writing workshop provided by your department or Graduate Studies.
-Information on syllabus workshops offered by Graduate Studies will be emailed to all graduate students and posted online.
+• Early in spring semester, attend a syllabus writing workshop provided by your department or Graduate Studies.
+Information on syllabus workshops offered by Graduate Studies will be emailed to all graduate students.
 As an alternative, or in addition to a syllabus workshop, you can enroll in a collegiate teaching course.
+Questions?
+Email gradstudies@risd.edu.

-All graduate students who are teaching a self-designed course are required to simultaneously take the Collegiate Teaching Practicum offered during Wintersession.
-You will be automatically enrolled in the practicum if you are teaching.
-NOTE: This is only for grads teaching a self-designed course and not for students who are teaching a course assigned by their department.
+All graduate students who are teaching a self-designed course are required to simultaneously take the Collegiate Teaching Practicum offered during Wintersession and will be automatically enrolled.
+NOTE: While the Practicum is compulsory for grads teaching a self-designed course, grads who are teaching an existing course assigned by their department may also register for the Practicum.

 Collegiate Teaching Practicum (course description):